Skip to main content

 Let's examine a synthetic dataset created for this article.
 It includes:

-user_id: Web trackers typically assign unique ID to users for tracking their journeys and interactions over time.
+user_id: Web trackers typically assign a unique ID to users for tracking their journeys and interactions over time.

 page_refer: The referer URL is tracked to analyze traffic sources and user navigation behavior.